finos/legend/installers/docker-compose/legend/README.md

 docker-compose --env-file ~/legend-temp/.env down
 ```

 > After setting up, check your build/temp directory for the file `.env`, it will contain all the passwords and secrets.
+This is useful if you don't specify them in the config and have us auto-generated them.